 The system of internal control is designed to manage risk to a reasonable level rather than to eliminate all risk of failure to achieve polices, aims and objectives.
 It can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust polices, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically The system of internal control has been in place in St Teresa of Calcutta Catholic Academy trust for the period 1 September 2020 to 31 August 2021 and up to the date of approval of the annual report and financial statements.
+The system of internal control is based on an on-going process designed to identify and prioritise the risks to the achievement of academy trust polices, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically

+The system of internal control has been in place in St Teresa of Calcutta Catholic Academy trust for the period 1 September 2021 to 31 August 2022 and up to the date of approval of the annual report and financial statements.

-The Trust benefits from the provision of an independent internal audit service provided by Beevers and Struthers, appointed in Spring 2021.
-Two audits have been undertaken in year on Safeguarding and Key Financial Controls.
+The Trust benefits from the provision of an independent internal audit service provided by Beevers and Struthers. three audits have been undertaken in year on Health and Safety, Goverance and GDPR.